notonthehighstreet/toga/example/README.md

 ## Running

-As the example is purposely a separate app, we must first start Toga, then the example app.
+As the example is a demo of how a separate app would consume components from Toga, we must first start Toga, then the example app.
 From the project root run :

  * `npm start`
  * `npm run example`